Triarch of Volantis

 The city's incumbent triarchs are:

-The results of the new elections have not yet been revealed.
-With the city thirsty for war against Daenerys Targaryen, speculation is rife that two tigers might be elected triarch, something that has not happened for three hundred years.
+While the elections have ended, the results of the new elections have not yet been revealed.
+With the city thirsty for war against Daenerys Targaryen, speculation is that, no matter who is elected triarch, Volantis will go to war against Daenerys Targaryen.

 While sailing toward Meereen, Victarion Greyjoy recalls stopping briefly in Volantis and having seen galleys heading to Slaver's Bay taking on provisions.
 The whole city had seemed drunk.
 Sailors and soldiers and tinkers had been observed dancing in the streets with nobles and fat merchants, and in every inn and winesink cups were being raised to the new triarchs.

 - The World of Ice & Fire, The Free Cities: Volantis.

 - A Dance with Dragons, Chapter 6, The Merchant's Man.

 - A Dance with Dragons, Chapter 27, Tyrion VII.

 - A Dance with Dragons, Chapter 33, Tyrion VIII.